 Research Design

-The qualitative methodology involved using focus groups, as this method facilitates the exploration of complex phenomena (Hamilton & Finley, 2019).
-Focus groups have long been shown to elicit richer descriptions of experiences through interactive group conversations (Sim & Waterfield, 2019).
-The authors were guided by the COREQ 32 reported checklist (Tong et al., 2007).
+This qualitative study employed focus groups, as this approach is well-suited for delving into intricate phenomena (Hamilton & Finley, 2019).
+It has been well-established that focus groups are effective in eliciting detailed descriptions of experiences by promoting interactive group discussions (Sim & Waterfield, 2019).
+Throughout the study, the authors adhered to the COREQ 32 reporting checklist, as outlined by Tong et al. (Tong et al., 2007).

 Participants and Settings

-Initially, we identified all the nurses who had participated in the humanitarian delegation and contacted them by phone.
-Of the 32 nurses, 22 agreed to participate in one of our three focus groups (7, 4, and 11 participants per focus group, respectively).
-The Zoom meeting format was chosen to enable participants from around the country to join at convenient times.
-To prevent any influence of hierarchical figures on the participants’ free expression, the second focus group included high-ranked military nurses only.
-Ten men and 12 women nurses with backgrounds in critical care or midwifery participated (Table 1).
+Initially, we compiled a list of all the nurses who had taken part in the humanitarian delegation and contacted them by phone.
+Out of the 32 nurses we reached out to, 22 agreed to participate in one of our three focus groups, with the number of participants in each group being 7, 4, and 11, respectively.
+We opted for the Zoom meeting format to accommodate participants from various locations within the country and ensure convenient participation.
+In order to maintain a free and open exchange of ideas, the second focus group exclusively included nurses with high military ranks, mitigating the potential influence of hierarchical figures.
+A total of 10 men and 12 women, all with backgrounds in critical care or midwifery, participated in these discussions (see Table 1).

 Data Collection

-Between March 2023 and May 2023, three focus groups met with participants connecting through Zoom meetings lasting 60–90 minutes.
-Prior to the meetings, an interview guide had been prepared, containing questions such as: “What nursing preparations were made prior to departure from Israel?”; “Describe your role in the delegation team.”; “What challenges did you face?”; and “How did you deal with those challenges?”.
-To avoid potential bias, two authors, not part of the delegation, and with qualitative interviewing experience, guided the focus groups.
-One opened the conversation by presenting the researchers and the study aim, while the other guided the conversation’s flow.
-All focus group conversations were video-audio recorded and subsequently transcribed verbatim.
+Between March 2023 and May 2023, three separate focus groups convened via Zoom, with each session lasting approximately 60 to 90 minutes.
+Prior to these meetings, we had prepared an interview guide.
+This guide included a series of questions, such as: "Could you describe the nursing preparations that were made before departing from Israel?"; "What was your specific role within the delegation team?"; "What sorts of challenges did you encounter?"; and "How did you go about addressing these challenges?".
+To minimize potential biases, we engaged two authors who were not affiliated with the delegation but possessed extensive experience in qualitative interviewing.
+One of them commenced each session by introducing the research team and clarifying the study's objectives, while the other guided the course of the conversation.
+All interactions during the focus group meetings were documented through audio and video recording and later transcribed verbatim.

 Data Analysis

-The transcriptions were professionally translated from Hebrew to English and back-translated from English to Hebrew.
-The researchers thoroughly read and re-read all the transcripts.
-Thematic analysis was made to identify, analyze and report patterns within the transcriptions (Vaismoradi et al., 2016), based on seven phases: (1) text preparation and organization; (2) data transcription; (3) familiarization with collected data; (4) generating memos of the data; (5) data coding; (6) converting codes into categories and categories into themes; (7) preparing a transparent analytic process (Lester et al., 2020).
+The transcriptions underwent a professional translation process, initially from Hebrew to English, and then back-translated from English to Hebrew.
+Following this, the research team engaged in a comprehensive reading and re-reading of all the transcribed material.
+Thematic analysis was conducted to identify, analyze, and report recurring patterns within these transcriptions (Vaismoradi et al., 2016).
+This analysis proceeded through seven distinct phases: (1) text preparation and organization; (2) data transcription; (3) familiarization with collected data; (4) generating memos of the data; (5) data coding; (6) converting codes into categories and categories into themes; (7) preparing a transparent analytic process (Lester et al., 2020).

 Ethical Considerations

-All participants received written information about the study’s aims and signed a consent form agreeing to participate and to have their responses recorded.
-Standard anonymizing techniques were employed and participants could answer or decline to answer the questions.
-Only the primary researchers had access to the content.
-The study was approved by the IDF-Medicine Corps review board (No. 0902-2023) and the XXX-XXXX University Ethics Committee (No. 0006518-2).
+Prior to their participation, all involved individuals were provided with written documentation outlining the objectives of the study.
+They were required to sign a consent form indicating their willingness to participate and their agreement to have their responses recorded.
+Robust anonymization procedures were implemented, affording participants the option to respond to questions at their discretion.
+The study's content was exclusively accessible to the primary researchers.
+Ethical approval for the study was granted by both the IDF-Medicine Corps review board (No. 0902-2023) and the Tel-Aviv University Ethics Committee (No. 0006518-2).

 Rigor and Integrity